ophiolite/ultrasignup/README.md

 November 27, 2016:
 * Compiling feedback from social media suggestions for minor edits to Version 1 of app for Capstone presentation

+November 28, 2016:
+* Finishing touches on slides
+* Begin migrating webapp to AWS